Research, Technology, and Education for the Geological Storage of Carbon Dioxide (CO2)

 March 7, 2025: Sue Hovorka and Alex Bump are sharing the following proposal to develop the “Gulf Coast Resource Accelerator: A Field Lab for the Energy Transition” …click to read

-March 3–5, 2025: GCCC Researchers Seyyed Hosseini, Sue Hovorka, Hailun Ni, Carlos Uroza, and Shuvajit Bhattacharya will attend the SPE-AAPG-SEG CCUS Conference in Houston, TX…click to read
+March 3–5, 2025: GCCC Researchers Seyyed Hosseini, Sue Hovorka, Hailun Ni, Carlos Uroza, and Shuvajit Bhattacharya attended the SPE-AAPG-SEG CCUS Conference in Houston, TX…click to read

 March 1, 2025: The March issue of “World Cement” Magazine features an article written by Katherine Romanak entitled, CCS 101…click to read